 Follow the Barbary Coast Trail Bronze Medallions

 The Barbary Coast Trail is marked with 180 bronze medallions embedded in the sidewalks along the 3.8-mile trail.
 They are strategically placed at every corner and turn along the way and have arrows showing which direction to go.
 The images captured in the bronze medallions represent San Francisco during California’s gold rush.

 Barbary Coast Trail Map

-Click the map image below to go to Google Map.
-The expandable, interactive Google Map has the trail plotted and many of the sites along the way pinned (red pins).
+Click the map image below to go to our expandable, interactive Google Map with the trail plotted and many of the sites along the way pinned (red pins).
 Click on the pins for brief descriptions.

 Sights to see along the Barbary Coast Trail